TomasMikula/LambdaCart/README.md

 ### Term size reduction

-The currently implemented translation from lambda terms to CCC terms produces terms of enormous size even for small lambda expressions.
+The currently implemented translation from lambda terms to CCC arrows produces arrows of enormous size even for small lambda expressions.
 As such, it serves as a proof of concept, but is not of practical use.
 Although it is expected that the translation can increase the size of terms exponentially, I'm pretty sure the current implementation can be improved significantly.
 The laws of Cartesian closed categories can serve as a basis for reducing the terms.
 (The only thing that deters me from doing it is pretty bad support for pattern matching on GADTs in Scala.)

 ### Linear types

 An interesting area to investigate would be whether we could extend this to support "linear" arrows.
 My high-level idea is to annotate input and output types of an arrow, and elements of a pair, with _arities_, where arity of an input says how many times the arrow consumes the input, arity of an output says how many times the result can be consumed.
 Arity would be one of _ι_, _ω_, with _ι_ meaning exactly once and _ω_ meaning any number of times (including 0).
-We would then modify the syntax rules so that a variable annotated with _ι_ could only be passed to an arrow whose input is also annotated with _ι_, etc. So we could possibly ensure that a linear variable is only passed to an arrow that respects its linearity.
+We would modify the arrow combinators (and syntax via implicit conversions) so that they respect the arity annotations.
+So we could possibly ensure that a linear variable is only passed to an arrow that respects its linearity.
 However, we also have to ensure that a linear variable is passed to such an arrow at most once.
 Perhaps it is possible to write a macro that would check this.